andvarienterprises/coservant.systems/content/why.md

 What's a busy team?
 Aren't all teams busy?
 Isn't that the intention?

-You want a team to be the right size in orer to fulfil its mandate, but you also want to make sure the work they're doing is of good quality and fulfils the human needs of the team itself.
+You want a team to be the right size in order to fulfil its mandate, but you also want to make sure the work they're doing is of good quality and fulfils the human needs of the team itself.

 Human effort is increasingly precious, and scarce when it comes to the amount of "busy-work" to do.
 The era of insisting that humans do menial work is increasingly past, as that work scales beyond our capability.